All news

 It seems to be working, as he has used these deciphered messages to win the Pennsylvania Lottery three times!

-According to the Pennsylvania Lottery, Arnold won two Evening Pick 4 drawings.
+Arnold allegedly won two Evening Pick 4 drawings.
 The first win came in 2022.
 The second win came in 2024.
-Then, in 2025, he played Powerball using numbers revealed in a spectrogram.
-Arnold was actually two numbers away from winning the jackpot, but did win a smaller prize.
+Then, in 2025, he claims to have played Powerball using numbers revealed in a spectrogram.
+Arnold said he was actually two numbers away from winning the jackpot, but did win a smaller prize.

 'Intangibles' continue to talk today